top of page

 • Multivitamins for general health — too broad to connect to a specific condition

-• Protein powder for fitness or body composition — general nutrition not medical treatment (see more below)
+• Protein powder for fitness or body composition — for general nutrition, not medical treatment (see more below)

 • Immune support blends — too vague and general

-• Collagen for general skin health — cosmetic and general wellness
+• Collagen for general skin health — for cosmetic and general wellness

-• Wellness supplements — without specific documented medical condition
+• Wellness supplements — without a specific documented medical condition

-Even if these supplements are genuinely beneficial, they fall under wellness, not medical care, under current IRS guidelines.
+Even if these supplements are genuinely beneficial, they fall under wellness rather than medical care under current IRS guidelines.

 Source: IRS Publication 502 — irs.gov/publications/p502